AngelMunoz/Mondocks/README.md

     0 // return an integer exit code// return an integer exit code
 ```

+If you want to see what else is available check the `samples` directory

 Thanks for the early feedback in twitter from Isaac, Zaid, Alexey, Alexander, and the F# community